AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/pdf-external-storage-sol.md

 A **Signed URL** temporarily provides access to a resource.
 Signed URLs contain user/authentication information, allowing users without credentials to access the given resource.

-PDF Services API supports the passing of signed URLs of input and output files in the request body.
+PDF Services APIs supports the signed URLs of input and output files in the request body.
 Please refer to the **External Section** in Request Body of [Document Generation API](http://developer-stage.adobe.com/document-services/docs/apis/#tag/Document-Generation) for more details.

 <InlineAlert slots="text"/>